saikoukunt/SLAy/README.md

 ## Running SLAy

 ### Setting default parameters
-[`slay/schemas.py`](./slay/schemas.py) contains the names and descriptions of all parameters, and their default values can be changed there (or parameters may be passed in when calling run function).
-The default parameters work across a variety of brain regions and animal models, but you can adjust the defaults for your own preferences.
+[`slay/schemas.py`](./slay/schemas.py) contains the names and descriptions of all parameters, and their default values can be changed there (or parameters may be passed in when calling the `run_slay` function).
+The default parameters work pretty well across a variety of brain regions and animal models, but you can adjust the defaults for your own preferences.
 Some parameters you may want to change are:

 - `'auto_accept_merges'` : If True, all the suggested merges will be automatically accepted and the KS files (`spike_clusters.npy`) will be overwritten.
 If False, the merges will be plotted in the `{ks_dir}/automerge/merges` folder. **Defaults to False**.